 - 9. Minimum Operating and Maintenance Expenses: Minimum operating and maintenance expenses shall be the greater of \$3,600 per unit per year or an amount based on similarly-situated projects in LHC's portfolio.
 For rehabilitation applications, LHC may increase the minimum based on review of the prior three (3) years of audits of the project's operations. - 10.
 Minimum Reserve Balance: Minimum operating reserves should equal six (6) months of projected operating expenses. - 11.
 Rent Subsidies: Rent subsidies should be referenced in the pro forma. - 12.
 Developer Certification of Sources and Uses: Developer must provide a certification of project sources and uses, including related party fees and purchase price of sites, at each point of LHC evaluation. - 13.
-Developer Fees: The maximum Developer Fee is the amount determined below: \$2,000,000.00 for projects located in Rural parishes; \$2,500,000 for projected located and the Metro parishes and no cap for projects utilizing tax-exempt bonds.
+Developer Fees: As it relates to projects funded with 9% credits, the maximum Developer Fee is the amount determined below: \$2,000,000.00 for projects located in Rural parishes; \$2,500,000 for projected located in Urban parishes.